rauls/dinfo/README.md

   * Copy fils to your apache/web server directory.
   * Point browser to server/dinfo

-And you will see the cool 3D Viewer
+And you will see this view of the stats live.

 ![alt text](dstat.png "Screen")